FlorentFlament/florentflament.github.io/content/data-management.md

   code, or any information that we want to make available to everyone.

-* Grey data: this is all the data that I'd gladly share with my friends, but do not want my worse ennemy to have access to.
+* Grey data: this is all the data that I'd gladly share with my friends, but do not want my worse enemy to have access to.
 Fall in this category: interesting documents that I found online or public information based notes that are not good enough to make a blog post.